 College Students must present their student ID, proof of their permanent address and also their school address.

-Out-of-state residents must pay an annual $10 fee, which entitles you to all library services, including Interlibrary Loan.
+Out-of-state residents must pay an annual $35 fee, which entitles you to all library services, including Interlibrary Loan.
 If you live out-of-state, but own property in Fitchburg, the fee will be waived upon presentation of a tax bill.
+A person who lives out-of-state, but works in Fitchburg, may present a current pay stub and pay a $10 fee.

 Checkout limits and Loan Periods: